jpignata/temping/README.md

 ## Examples

-The basic setup of a model involves calling _create_model_ with a symbol that represents the plural table name of the model you wish to create.
+The basic setup of a model involves calling _create_model_ with a symbol that represents the class name of the model you wish to create.
 By default, this will create a temporary table with an _id_ column.

     Temping.create_model :dog

     Dog.create => #<Dog id: 1>
+    Dog.table_name => "dogs"
+    Dog => Dog(id: integer)

 Additional database columns can be specified via the _with_columns_ method which uses Rails migration syntax: